JohnnytheShark/LearningAirflow/Chapter9.md

 Create a tests/ folder at the root of the project that holds all the tests and mirrors the same directory structure as in the rest of the project.

 test_ prefix is required.

+Tests are read from top to bottom
+Top shows you which tests failed.
+Bottom shows you why the test failed

+## CI/CD Pipeline
+CI/CD pipeline is a system that runs predefined scripts when you make a change to your code repository.
+The continuous integration (CI) denotes checking and validating the changed code to ensure it complies with coding standards and a test suite.
+For example, upon pushing code, you could check for Flake8, Pylint, and Black and run a series of tests.
+The CD indicates automatically deploying the code into production systems, completely automated and without human interference.

+The goal is to maximize coding productivity without having to deal with manually validating and deploying it.

+Most CI/CD systems start off with a YAML configuration file in which a pipeline is defined: a series of steps to execute upon changing code.
+Each step should complete successfully to make the pipeline successful.

+We can enforce rules such as "only merge to master with a successful pipeline"